Skip to content

 Specific requirement

-Small shop, small store
+Small store

 Maximum multifunctionality

-Modular furniture, adjustable shelves
+Modular furniture, adjustable shelving

 Layered lighting, acoustics